wso2/docs-is/en/docs/develop/scim2-patch-operations.md

 ## Introduction

-WSO2 Identity Server supports SCIM Patch, which can be used to update one or more attributes of a SCIM resource.
+WSO2 Identity Server supports **SCIM Patch**, which can be used to update one or more attributes of a SCIM resource.

 When you create your request payload to update attributes in a SCIM resource, you need to first determine the following two factors: